Kyubyong/neural_japanese_transliterator/README.md

 ## Problem Formulation
-We frame the problem as a seq2seq task.
-(Actually this is a fun part.
-Compare this with my other repository: Neural Chinese Transliterator.
-Can you guess why I took different approaches between them?)
+I frame the problem as a seq2seq task.

 Inputs: nihongo。<br>
-=> classifier <br>
-=> Outputs: 日本語。
+Outputs: 日本語。

 ## Data
 * For training, we used [Leipzig Japanese Corpus](http://corpora2.informatik.uni-leipzig.de/download.html).